-Balances on car loans increased by $10 billion in the first quarter of 2017, according to the Center for Microeconomic Data’s May 2017 report on household debt.
-The same report showed that 3.8 percent of loan holders were at least 90 days delinquent on their payments.
+Balances on car loans increased by $17 billion in the third quarter of 2020, according to the Center for Microeconomic Data’s September 2020 report on household debt.
+The same report showed that 2.09% of loan holders were at least 90 days delinquent on their payments.

 In order to determine how to get out of a car loan without ruining your credit, you first need to find the answer to the question “How much is my car worth?”
 Websites such as Kelley Blue Book can help you determine your car’s market value.
 You’ll need to input the make, model and mileage of your vehicle.
 Next, you can add any upgrade features your vehicle might have.
 Then, KBB will give you an estimate of what your car is worth.